• Skip to primary navigation

 Step by step photo instructions for making blue cheese gnocchi.

-• Always keep a packet (or two) of shelf stable gnocchi in your cupboard, so you're never too far away from this quick and easy meal.
+• Always keep a packet (or two) of shelf-stable gnocchi in your cupboard, ensuring you're always prepared for a quick and easy meal.

-• Don't forget to reserve some of the gnocchi cooking water before draining it, as it helps to emulsify the blue cheese sauce, making it smooth, glossy and inviting!
+• Remember to reserve some of the gnocchi cooking water before draining.
+It helps to emulsify the blue cheese sauce, making it smooth, glossy, and irresistible!

 🍴 Serving suggestions